lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTPtg/MTPtg-Configuration-for-MTRot-MTMount.rst

 .. warning::

-    Announce through the Slack channel *#summit-simonyi* that the component is not available, and you are about to change the configuration.

     The Commissioning Scientists (ComSci) or Observing Specialist (OS) with the ArgoCD training on shift will change the version of *MTMount CSC* in *ArgoCD* to **mtmount-ccw-only**.
     This configurations can deal with tracking without said component.

 Steps
 -----
+1. Announce through the Slack channel *#summit-simonyi* that the component is not available, and you are about to change the configuration.

-1. Issue the :file:`set_summary_state.py` script in LOVE to change the status of *MTPtg* to ``STANDBY`` with the following configuration
+2. Issue the :file:`set_summary_state.py` script in LOVE to change the status of *MTPtg* to ``STANDBY`` with the following configuration

     .. code-block::
         :caption: set_summary_state.py